Opera Gloves

 Opera

-• Materials – Opera gloves can consist of luxury materials such as silk, satin, or velvet, and also genuine or faux leather.
-The men’s gloves are a less luxury fabric such as cotton or polyester, or also leather.
+• Materials – Opera gloves can consist of luxury materials such as silk, satin, velvet, and genuine or faux leather.
+The men’s gloves are made of less luxurious cotton, polyester, or leather fabric.

-• Design – For the ladies opera gloves are a longer length just above or below the elbow.
+• Design – For the ladies, opera gloves are longer, just above or below the elbow.
 For the gents, it may be wrist length or a bit longer.

-• Colors – Choose your Opera gloves to match your outfit, they will be available in quite a few color options.
+• Colors – Choose your Opera gloves to match your outfit; they will be available in several color options.
 For the gents, black or white are usually the most suitable options.

 Index Table: Top Rated Opera Gloves